-Your circadian rhythm is that roughly-24-hour biochemical cycle which ebbs and flows—typically ebbing at night and flowing during the day—and regulates your physical state and behavior.
-No one’s circadian rhythm is exactly the same.
-Morning people have shorter cycles; night people have longer cycles.
-Most people are somewhere in between (afternoon-ish people?).
+Your circadian rhythm is that roughly-24-hour biochemical cycle which ebbs and flows— typically ebbing at night and flowing during the day— and regulates your physical state and behavior.
+Nobody’s circadian rhythm is exactly the same.
+Morning people have shorter cycles and night owls have longer cycles.
+Most people are somewhere in between.

 That means everyone’s optimum time of day is different.

 How does your circadian rhythm alter your workout routine?
-It has to do with body temperature.
+The answer to this question has to do with body temperature.

 Circadian rhythms regulate body temperature.
 Most people have lower body temps at night and higher body temps during the day.

 In a nutshell, lower body temps make you sleepy while higher temps make you more active.
-At a higher body temperature, you’re more energetic, alert and coordinated.
-That means you’re more likely to have better physical performance and more productive workouts (ACE Fitness).
+At a higher body temperature, you’re more energetic, alert, and coordinated.
+That means you’re more likely to have a better physical performance and more productive workouts (ACE Fitness).

-Interestingly, it’s not common for anyone’s body temp to peak in the morning—a morning person’s body temp is highest in the afternoon, and a night person’s peaks in the evening.
+Interestingly, it’s not common for a body temperature to peak in the morning.
+A morning person’s body temp is highest in the afternoon, and a night person’s peaks in the evening.
 Physically, then, morning might not be the ideal time for anyone to exercise.